aZerato/Lite-Sass/README.md

 npm install
-grunt build (create 'build/' folder with all you need) or grunt compile (create 'test/' folder, you can edit sass and it's auto re-compilated in the 'test/' folder maybe you need relaunch this task 2 or 3 times)
+grunt build (create 'build/' folder with all you need) or grunt compile (create 'test/' folder, you can edit sass and it's auto re-compilated in the 'test/' folder maybe you need relaunch this task 2 or 3 times & open in your browser test/index.html)
 ```

 Architecture
 ---